-• Multi-directional standby cluster system with different applications

-In this operation, different applications run on different servers and standby each other.
+• Different applications multi-directional standby cluster system In this operation, different applications run on different servers and standby each other.
 Resources will not be wasted during normal operation; however, two applications run on one server after failing over and system performance deteriorates.